Pabitra-33/Colour_Vocab_Website/README.md

 # Colour_Vocab_Website

-Developed a color vocabulary website that is used to teach you about which colour is spelled how and pronountiation with respect to different countries to tach you about that country's teaching style
+ This is a Color-Vocabulary-Website that is used to teach you about which colour is spelled how and pronountiation with respect to different countries to tach you about that country's teaching style.